aws/eks-anywhere/docs/content/en/docs/reference/security/_index.md

 End users are also responsible for:

-* The hardware and software which make up the infrastructure layer (such as vSphere, ESXi, physical servers, and physical network infrastructure).
+* The hardware and software that make up the infrastructure layer (such as vSphere, ESXi, physical servers, and physical network infrastructure).

 * The ongoing maintenance of the cluster nodes, including the underlying guest operating systems.
 Additionally, while EKS Anywhere provides a streamlined process for upgrading a cluster to a new Kubernetes version, it is the responsibility of the user to perform the upgrade as necessary.

-* Any applications which run “on” the cluster, including their secure operation, least privilege, and use of well-known and vetted container images.
+* Any applications that run “on” the cluster, including their secure operation, least privilege, and use of well-known and vetted container images.

 ## EKS Anywhere Security Best Practices
-This section captures EKS Anywhere specific security best practices.
+This section captures EKS Anywhere-specific security best practices.
 Please read this section carefully and follow any guidance to ensure the ongoing security and reliability of your EKS Anywhere cluster.

 ### Critical Namespaces

 EKS Anywhere creates and uses resources in several critical namespaces.
-All of the EKS Anywhere managed namespaces should be treated as sensitive and access should be limited to only the most trusted users and processes.
+All of the EKS Anywhere-managed namespaces should be treated as sensitive and access should be limited to only the most trusted users and processes.
 Allowing additional access or modifying the existing RBAC resources could potentially allow a subject to access the namespace and the resources that it contains.
 This could lead to the exposure of secrets or the failure of your cluster due to modification of critical resources.
 Here are rules you should follow when dealing with critical namespaces: